 The characteristics and dynamics of the coast redwood fire regime across millennium remains uncertain (Varner and Jules 2017).
-The mesic nature of redwood forest structure and the frequent precipitation in Northern California suggest infrequent burning, yet existing tree ring records reveal 30-year intervals between fire prior to Euro-American settlement (Stuart 1987, Brown and Swetnam 1994, Brown et al. 1999, Brown and Baxter 2003, Stephens and Fry 2005, Norman 2007).
-Some studies suggest that the decadal fire intervals prior to Euro-American settlement are the result of First Nations burning habits (Sawyer et al. 2000).
+The mesic environment of redwood forest and the frequent precipitation and fog in coastal northern California suggest fire should be infrequent, yet existing tree ring fire scar records reveal 30-year intervals between fire prior to Euro-American settlement (Stuart 1987, Brown and Swetnam 1994, Brown et al. 1999, Brown and Baxter 2003, Stephens and Fry 2005, Norman 2007).
+Some suggest that the decadal fire intervals prior to Euro-American settlement are the result of First Nations burning habits (Sawyer et al. 2000).
 While native burning may certainly have contributed to frequent fire, coast redwoods possess fire-adapted traits such as basal and epicormic sprouting and thick bark that suggest a much longer co-existence with frequent fire (Sawyer et al. 2000).
 Current increases in the intensity and frequency of wildfires across the western United States have sparked concern about the consequences of frequent burning in coast redwood stands (Westerling et al. 2006, Fried at al. 2004).
-Despite their importance for contextualizing modern trends in variability, few traditional paleoecological records of fire are available.
-Additionally, redwood tree rings can be difficult to date (Fritz 1940), and few lakes exist in the region with adequate sediment deposition (citation: me) highlighting the importance of using alternative techniques to accurately reconstruct stand fire dynamics.
+[Here you could also say that nearby upslope areas, often < 2 km away, are much drier oak and chaparral environments; fire may spread from these areas.]
+Despite their importance for contextualizing modern trends in variability, few traditional paleoecological records of fire in coast redwood are available.
+Additionally, redwood tree rings can be difficult to date (Fritz 1940), and few lakes exist in the region with adequate sediment deposition (citation: me) highlighting the importance of using alternative techniques to reconstruct stand-level fire history.

-No previous research has evaluated either the carbon or pyrogenic carbon content of coast redwood mineral soils.
-Advances in charcoal and carbon quantification methods present a unique opportunity to investigate how fire has influenced characteristics of soil and carbon cycles within old growth coast redwood forests.
-To establish a baseline understanding of soil carbon and charcoal dynamics within coast redwoods, we asked the following research questions: 1) what is the abundance, distribution and age of pyrogenic carbon deposited within old growth coast redwood soils?
-2) does the abundance, distribution or age of pyrogenic carbon differ according to landscape position or depth of soil?
-3) How does the abundance, distribution, or age of pyrogenic carbon in redwood soils compare to similar ecosystem types?
-To address those questions, we used radiocarbon dating and elemental analysis to evaluate the ages and distribution of soil charcoal and PyC across a gradient of landscape positions in an old growth coast redwood forest in Northern California.
+No previous research has evaluated either the total carbon or pyrogenic carbon content of coast redwood mineral soils.
+Advances in charcoal and carbon quantification methods present a unique opportunity to investigate how fire has influenced characteristics of soil and carbon cycling within old growth coast redwood forests.
+To establish a baseline understanding of soil carbon and charcoal dynamics within coast redwoods, we asked the following research questions: 1) what is the abundance, , and age of charcoal and pyrogenic carbon deposited within old growth coast redwood soils?
+2) does the abundance and age of charcoal and pyrogenic carbon differ according to landscape position or depth of soil?
+3) How does the abundance and age of charcoal and pyrogenic carbon in redwood soils compare to similar ecosystem types?
+To address those questions, we used radiocarbon dating and elemental analysis to evaluate the ages and distribution of soil charcoal and pyrogenic carbon across a gradient of landscape positions in an old growth coast redwood forest in northern California.

 Methods